Arunvenkatms/Car-rental-system/README.md

 4. Build and run the project using your preferred IDE or build tool.

-5. Access the application through your browser at `http://localhost:8080/Project-Car-Rental`.
+5. Access the application through your browser at `http://localhost:8080/Project-Car-Rental` Happy coding!

-## Contact

-For any inquiries or feedback, feel free to reach out to alouahajar20@gmail.com

-Happy coding!